Hero Images/Getty Images

 But if CDs are your investment of choice, keep in mind that there’s not always a penalty for withdrawing your money before your account matures.

-Some banks offer CDs that have no withdrawal penalty, otherwise known as liquid CDs.
-Generally, they allow account holders to make a fee-free withdrawals beginning on the seventh day after the CD has been funded.
+Some banks offer no-penalty CDs.
+They’re also known as liquid CDs and have no early withdrawal penalty.
+Generally, they allow account holders to make fee-free withdrawals beginning on the seventh day after the CD has been funded.

 Penalties for early CD exits can sting